KaustubhDamania/PWA-Maker/README.md

 > We select an icon, then convert it into various sizes as required for PWA and then add the serviceworker and manifest files.

-> This script automates this boring process by generating PWA boilerplate code, along with a GUI interface for selecting the icon and automatically resizing it in different sizes for PWA.
+> This script automates this boring process by generating PWA boilerplate code, along with a GUI interface for selecting the icon and automatically resizing it in different sizes required for PWA.

 ------------------------------------------